reactjs/React.NET/site/jekyll/guides/server-side-rendering.md

 The server-rendered HTML will automatically be reused by React client-side, meaning your initial render will be super fast.

+If you encounter any errors with the JavaScript, you may want to temporarily disable server-side rendering in order to debug your components in your browser.
+You can do this by calling `DisableServerSideRendering()` in your ReactJS.NET config.

 For a more in-depth example, take a look at the included sample application (**React.Samples.Mvc4**).

 5 - Server-side only rendering

-If there is no need to have a React application client side and you just want to use the server side rendering but without the React specific data attributes call `Html.React` and pass serverOnly parameter as true.
+If there is no need to have a React application client side and you just want to use the server side rendering but without the React specific data attributes, call `Html.React` and pass serverOnly parameter as true.

 ```csharp
 @Html.React("HelloWorld", new